ajz_2154834x556_2x-5.jpg

 BREATHING NEW LIFE INTO THE JAMES LEE HOUSE

 José Velázquez and his wife, Jennifer, had always dreamed of owning and operating a bed and breakfast together.
 In 2013, in partnership with J.W.
-Gibson and his wife, Kathy Buckman Gibson, they purchased The James Lee House to restore it to its former grandeur.
+Gibson and his wife, Kathy Buckman Gibson, they purchased The James Lee House and embarked on a meticulous restoration process to restore it to its former grandeur.
 After a year of painstaking renovations to the abandoned property, The James Lee House opened as a boutique bed and breakfast on May 1, 2014.
-For half a decade, the home has offered guests from around the world luxurious accommodations, exceptional cuisine, unsurpassed southern hospitality, and a tangible connection to Memphis’ Victorian era.
+In 2021, The House added “event venue” to its offerings, providing Memphians with more opportunities to enjoy its charms.
+For more than a decade, the home has offered luxurious accommodations, exceptional cuisine, unsurpassed southern hospitality, and a tangible connection to Memphis’ Victorian era.